splunk/observability-workshop/docs/apm/hotrod-trouble.md

 To see the actual trace with the error, click on the blue linked TraceID in the **TraceID** column

-this will bring You to the Trace Waterfall view.
+This will bring you to the Trace Waterfall view, allowing you to inspect the trace in detail.

 ---